 Consider a sleep sack

-Saleem-Rasheed notes that the gold standard is to swaddle with baby's arms out.
-Susan Dendrinos, R.N., the nursing manager for the Henry Ford West Bloomfield Hospital Birthing Center concurs.
-"If the baby is swaddled and rolls over – especially if his arms aren't free – he can end up face down unable to breathe," she explains.
-For that reason, she advises parents who choose to swaddle, at a minimum, do so with baby's elbows bent and hands out near his or her face.
+Saleem-Rasheed notes that the gold standard is to swaddle with baby’s arms out.
+Susan Dendrinos, R.N., director of Specialty Care Services at Henry Ford West Bloomfield Hospital, and formerly the nursing manager for the birthing center, concurs.
+“If the baby is swaddled and rolls over – especially if his arms aren’t free – he can end up face down unable to breathe,” she explains.
+For that reason, she advises parents who choose to swaddle, at a minimum, do so with baby’s elbows bent and hands out near his or her face.